sihangliu/xfdetector/README.md

 For a complete list of all available tests and corresponding parameters that can be used to reproduce the bugs, check `runallPMDK.sh`.
 You can also directly run the script to run all available tests.
 (Not recommended, since this will take a long time)

 ### Redis
-Use script `pmrace/runRedis.sh` to run Redis examples.
+Use script `xfdetector/runRedis.sh` to run Redis examples.
 The usage is shown as follows.
 ```
 Usage: ./runRedis.sh TESTSIZE
 	TESTSIZE:   The size of workload to test.
 ```

 ### Memcached
-Use script `pmrace/runMemcached.sh` to run Memcached examples.
+Use script `xfdetector/runMemcached.sh` to run Memcached examples.
 The usage is shown as follows.
 ```
 Usage: ./runMemcached.sh TESTSIZE
 	TESTSIZE:   The size of workload to test.
 ```

 ### Testing Other Workloads
-The interface from PMRace for annotation is defined in `include/pmrace_interface.h`.
+The interface from XFDetector for annotation is defined in `include/xfdetector_interface.h`.
 In these functions,
 field `condition` is a boolean option that enables/disables this function and field `stage` can be `PRE_FAILURE`, `POST_FAILURE` or `PRE_FAILURE|POST_FAILURE` (both).